wwhtrbbtt/HypixelBazaarViewer/readme.md

 Its in a early stage of developement, so expect bugs.

 THE GUI AND COMMANDLINE VERIONS AREN'T SUPPORTED ANYMORE!
-USE THE DISCORD BOT
+USE THE DISCORD BOT, HERE: https://discord.gg/hxh4B97